ronitkrshah/nubie-docs/docs/concepts/authentication.md

 ## Manual Token Handling with `JWTToken` Class

-If you need to generate or manually verify tokens (e.g., in CLI tools or non-route logic):
+If you need to generate or manually verify tokens (e.g non-route logic):

 ```ts
 import { JWTToken } from "nubie";